learnk8s/learnk8s.io/src/custom-authentication/content.md

 ou: dev
 ```

-The above specification defines an entry with a _distinguished name_ (`dn`) of `cn=alice,dc=mycompany,dc=com` which will be the unique identifier of this entry in your LDAP directory.
+The above specification defines an entry with a _distinguished name_ (`dn`) of `cn=alice,dc=mycompany,dc=com` — this is the unique identifier of this entry in your LDAP directory.

-Furthermore, the entry has a set of attributes:
+Furthermore, the entry has the following attributes:

 - `objectClass` defines the type of the entry and dictates which other attributes are allowed or mandatory; [`inetOrgPerson`](https://tools.ietf.org/html/rfc2798) is a standard object class for storing user information.
 - `gn` stands for _given name_
 - `sn` stands for _surname_
-- `cn` stands for _common name_ and is commonly used for the username
+- `cn` stands for _common name_ and is often used for storing usernames
-- `userPassword` is the user's personal password
+- `userPassword` is the user's password
-- `ou` stands for _organisational unit_ and is commonly used to express affiliations
+- `ou` stands for _organisational unit_ and is often used for storing affiliations

-To create this entry in the LDAP directory, you can use the `ldapadd` command-line tool which allows you to make [LDAP Add](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Add) requests to an LDAP directory.
+To create this entry, you can use the `ldapadd` tool which allows to make [LDAP Add](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Add) requests to an LDAP directory.

-> If you have installed `ldapsearch`, you should also have `ldapadd` because they are bundled together.
+> If you installed `ldapsearch`, you should also have `ldapadd` because they are bundled together.

 Run the following command: